PlugFox/SurfGear/packages/relation/README.md

 With `StreamedState` you can notify consumers of data changes.

-Create a `StreamedState` class instance. `StreamedState` constructor allows you to set the initial value that the consumer will receive as soon as it subscribes to the `StreamedState`.
-You need to specify the specific data type that your `StreamedState` will handle.
+Create a `StreamedState` class instance. `StreamedState` constructor allows you to set the initial value that the consumers will receive as soon as they subscribe to the `StreamedState`.
+You need to specify the data type that your `StreamedState` will handle.

 ```dart
 final userBalanceState = StreamedState<int>(0);